msgpack-rpc/msgpack-rpc/spec.md

 ### type

-The message type, must be zero (integer) for "Request" messages.
+The message type, must be the integer zero (0) for "Request" messages.

 ### msgid